the-data-center/Who-Lives/2020/SQLWhoLivesMarkdown2020.md

-disadvantage in the job market and education system.[^6] Only 65 percent of households in Orleans Parish and only 70 percent of households in Jefferson Parish are connected to the Internet through a home-based internet service, such as broadband (cable, DSL, or fiber), satellite, or dial-up service, compared to 75 percent nationwide.
-St. Tammany is above the national average at 81 percent of households connected to the Internet by a home-based service internet connection.
+disadvantage in the job market and education system.[^6] Only 65 percent of households in Orleans Parish and only 70 percent of households in Jefferson Parish are connected to the Internet through a home-based Internet service, such as broadband (cable, DSL, or fiber), satellite, or dial-up service, compared to 75 percent nationwide.
+St. Tammany is above the national average at 81 percent of households connected to the Internet by a home-based service Internet connection.
 Internet access without a subscription refers to households who only have access through group access locations such as school, work, a library, or coffee shop.